jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `doc_chart_legend_set_overlay.rs` - An example of overlaying the chart
   legend on the plot area.

+* `doc_chart_legend.rs` - An example of getting the chart legend object and setting some of its properties.

 * `doc_chart_line_formatting.rs` - An example of formatting a line/border
   in a chart element.